Loyalty programs and cards for spas

 The possibilities are endless.
 Take a look at some of the examples on Zazzle

-This is the traditional type of loyalty card where the customer receives a paper card and, after a set number of punches, receives a reward of some kind such as a free item or service.
+This is the traditional type of loyalty card where the customer receives a paper card and receives a reward of some kind, such as a free item or service after a set number of punches.
 If you are interested in creating a loyalty card or are looking for card templates for your program, a site like Zazzle can help create a punch card for your business.
-You can choose 1000’s of premade designs that you can just add your business information or you can design your own.
+You can choose 1000’s of premade designs that you can add your business information or design your own.
 You should also invest in a unique puncher to avoid misuse.

 •Credit Card Style

-It looks exactly like a credit card and is presented by the customer at your business to be scanned.
+It looks exactly like a credit card and is presented by the customer to be scanned at your business.
 The advantage of the card for the company is you can easily track a customer’s spending habits enabling you to market to their tastes.

 If you are looking to build an app, Appy Pie allows you to make a loyalty app.
 You can make it to your specifications without the need to know how to code.
 Appy Pie offers a free 14-day trial, so it is a great way to test what a loyalty app can do for your business.

 (click on a picture to see other styles)